 The most convenient way to commute in Seoul.
 You can visit most places via the subway.
 There are currently nine numbered lines plus a few suburban lines, all differentiated by colors.
 All signs in the subway system are in Korean and English.

 Seoul also has an extensive bus service.
 There are four different kinds: yellow, green, blue, and red.
 Yellow buses have a short circuit usually around tourist areas.
 Green buses travel around neighborhoods and connect with the subway.
 Blue buses go across town, while red buses are intercity buses.
 Buses will only stop at designated stops and will not wait for indecisive travelers.

 There are two kinds of taxis.
 Deluxe taxis are black with a yellow sign and are more expensive but provide more comfortable service.
 Regular taxis are silver, and most have leather interiors.
 It is easy to hail a taxi any time of the day or night along any relatively major Seoul street.

 Renting a car is possible but not advisable as traffic is usually bad and parking is extremely difficult to find.

 Since Seoul is one of the most densely populated cities in the world, walking around in the city can be confusing.
 Most people will try to help you find your way around but often won’t know themselves.
 The best thing to do is to familiarize yourself with some landmarks and the nearest subway stations.

 Korea has four seasons and experiences harsh winters and hot, humid and rainy summers.
-The best time to visit Korea is in Spring (late March – beginning of June) or Autumn (mid September – November).
+The best time to visit Seoul is in Spring (late March – beginning of June) or Autumn (mid September – November).

 Most countries have joined a visa waiver agreement with the Republic of Korea and are allowed to enter Korea without a visa for the purpose of tourism and travel.
 Another visa agreement is the designated visa-free entry.
 The length of stay depends on the agreement made between South Korea and your country (usually 3 months).